 A project sponsor is an essential link between a project team and other stakeholders.
 The sponsor authorizes the necessary resources and makes decisions related to finances.
-They can also serve as a spokesperson to those who do not know about the project.
+They can also serve as a spokesperson for those who do not know about the project.
 Ultimately a successful project sponsor is a leader who is able to work across corporate and functional boundaries.

 4. Product Owner

 There is some overlap between the role of the project manager and the position of the product owner.
-First of all, both the product owner and project managers are management roles.
+First of all, both the product owner and project managers are in management roles.
 The project owner is typically the head of the business unit receiving the product.

 The Product Owner role is a much younger one, born from the Agile approach.
-Different product owners will have a different set of incentives and priorities.
+Different product owners will have different sets of incentives and priorities.
 In general, the owner is initially responsible for all of the project risks.
 It is also the responsibility of the product owner to accept the effects of the work.